 Two exits lead to two separate feeding areas.
 Classens has set the system to ensure that the heaviest 40 percent of the pigs receive growing-finishing feed, while the lightest 60 percent get starter feed.
 When this group reaches a specific weight, the feeding station will adjust automatically.
 This way, pigs in the group remain as uniform as possible.
 The third exit can be used to separate pigs from the group for delivery to market.
-The system can also sort gilts from barrows.

 Clear insight for improvement

 The Classens family sees the potential for improving their return on investment by using automation to manage their sows and pigs.
 For example, managing individual animals within large groups helps them to minimize feed waste by feeding pigs based on individual weights and performance.

 Additionally, Classens thinks tracking pigs from start to finish will give him data he can use to make strategic feeding decisions for continued improvement.